Overview

 - Website: Tower Museum Collections

-Nearby attractions While you’re in the walled city, consider a stroll to the Void Gallery, the Siege Museum, or the Guildhall – all within a few minutes’ walk.
+While you’re in the walled city, consider a stroll to the Void Gallery, the Siege Museum, or the Guildhall – all within a few minutes’ walk.
 The River Foyle waterfront and the historic city walls provide additional scenic routes for a leisurely afternoon.
+For a deeper look at Derry’s recent history, visit the Bogside murals, a short walk away.

-Enjoy a blend of history, pop‑culture, and breathtaking views at the Tower Museum – a compact yet richly rewarding stop in the heart of Derry.
+Enjoy a blend of history, pop‑culture, and sweeping views at the Tower Museum – a compact yet richly rewarding stop in the heart of Derry.